Ad Inventory Explained: What It Is and Why It Matters

 Additionally, programmatic ad spending in the U.S. alone is projected to surpass $150 billion by the end of the year.

 Ad inventory is generally bought using an impression-based cost model, such as Cost-Per-Mille (CPM), which refers to the cost per thousand impressions.
-This helps advertisers reach broad audiences while providing publishers with a reliable way to generate revenue from their ad spaces.
+This helps advertisers reach broad audiences while providing publishers a reliable way to generate revenue from their ad spaces.

 Why is Ad Inventory Important?